The Slow Food Movement

 - KCC Slow Food is a culinary student convivium at Kapiolani Community College

 - Slow Food Maui: contact firstname.lastname@example.org

 One of our ongoing goals is supporting Oahu’s Terra Madre delegation.
 We have helped raise funds for our farmers and other food producers so that they can go to Italy for the Terra Madre conference.
 Our delegates left to right: Paul and Laurie Reppun (Terra Madre 2006), Summer Shimabukuro, Manny Miles and Keli’i Kotubetey (Terra Madre 2008).

 The US Ark of Taste is a catalog of over 200 delicious foods in danger of extinction.
 By promoting and eating Ark products we help ensure they remain in production and on our plates.

 Slow Food USA accepts nominations for additional products to be considered in The Ark of Taste.
 If you are interested in suggesting a product, click here for a Nomination Form.

-There are currently three Hawaii products in the Ark of Taste:
+There are currently five Hawaii products in the Ark of Taste: